 Tim Pole Crime

 In addition to heavy weight Crown Court work, Tim has a wealth of experience in all aspects of motoring law where he regularly appears in Magistrates’ Courts and Crown courts throughout the country.
-He has a wealth of experience in dealing with cases involving death including death by dangerous driving.
+He regularly deals with cases involving serious injury and fatalities including death by dangerous driving, death by careless driving and causing serious injury by dangerous driving.
 His experience of such cases has enabled him gain a competitive advantage in understanding and deploying expert evidence in this area.
 He is instructed on behalf of some of the country’s leading insurers.
 Tim has also represented private individuals including sports stars, people from the world of entertainment and business leaders.
 His attention to detail and tenacious approach has enabled him to develop an exceptional reputation in this specialist area.
+He was commended for his work in this area by Chambers and Partners in 2016.
+His recent cases include successfully defending Philip Potter the driver in the tragic “Bath Tipper Truck Case.”

 A strong Crown Court performer who is known for his regular appearance in cases related to serious and fatal road accidents.
 Other major matters have included a complex drugs conspiracy and a multi-person conspiracy to kidnap trial.